tsmx/express-jwt-validator/README.md

 });
 ```

-...the passed configuration object supports the following porperties.
+...the passed configuration object supports the following properties.

 ### secret